-The important point is this option doesn't improve the processing performance, e.g. numerical computation, mutating record, etc.
+Note that this option does not improve the processing performance e.g. numerical computation, mutating record, etc.

 Ruby has GIL (Global Interpreter Lock), which allows only one thread to execute at a time.
 While I/O tasks can be multiplexed, CPU-intensive tasks will block other jobs.
 One of the CPU-intensive tasks in Fluentd is compression.

 The S3/Treasure Data plugin allows compression outside of the Fluentd process, using

 gzip.
 This frees up the Ruby interpreter while allowing Fluentd to process other tasks.

 # S3<match ...>@type s3store_as gzip_command<buffer ...>flush_thread_count 8# ...</buffer># ...</match># Treasure Data<match ...>@type tdloguse_gzip_command<buffer ...>flush_thread_count 8# ...</buffer># ...</match>

 While not a perfect solution to leverage multiple CPU cores, this can be effective for most Fluentd deployments.
 As before, you can run this with